isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [ImageMagick](http://www.imagemagick.org/script/index.php) - Command line image manipulation.
 VERY powerful.
 Excellent for things like batch resize or animated GIF creation.
 [Linux, Mac, Windows]

 #### Photography
-- [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
-Can do minor edits like rotate or auto-enhance.
-Really just for viewing images, but does it well.
-[Linux]
 - [Darktable](http://www.darktable.org/) - Very powerful photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 A FOSS alternative for Adobe Lightroom.
 I very highly recommend this, and use it as my main photographic editor.
 [Linux, Mac]
-- [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
-Can also do mosaicking and image unwarping.
-[Linux, Mac, Windows]
 - [GIMP](www.gimp.org) - A FOSS alternative for Adobe Photoshop.
 Very functional and powerful.
 Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
 Many macros/plugins for photgraphic post-process, including RAW support.
 Also highly recommended.
+[Linux, Mac, Windows]
+- [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
+Can do minor edits like rotate or auto-enhance.
+Really just for viewing images, but does it well.
+[Linux]
+- [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
+Can also do mosaicking and image unwarping.
+A really great piece of software!
 [Linux, Mac, Windows]
 - [geotag](http://geotag.sourceforge.net/) - Add geographic information to the EXIF tags of your photos by syncing with a track exported from your GPS.
 Very useful for remember exactly where you took a photo!
 [Linux, Windows, Web Service]
 - [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) - Command-line libraries for manipulating the EXIF image information tags of your photographs.
 [Linux, Mac, Windows]
 - [PyExifToolGUI](https://hvdwolf.github.io/pyExifToolGUI/) - A nice Python GUI for ExifTools.
 Perhaps easier if you are not a programmer!
 [Linux, Mac, Windows]